malpercio-dev/super-snail-helpers/README.md

-# Next.js & NextUI Template
+# Malpercio's Super Snail Helpers

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This is the source code for [Malpercio's Super Snail Helpers](https://super-snail-helpers.vercel.app), a site to provide useful tools and helpers for the mobile idle game, Super Snail.

 ## Technologies Used